 People swarm to Port Lockroy to send a postcard home to their loved ones and explore the museum which used to be an old British Outpost.

-It is also a museum set up exactly as it was during the heyday of Port Lockroy.
+It is also a museum set up exactly as it was during early days of Antarctic researching at Port Lockroy.

 The base is now a historic site for people to explore and get a glimpse as to what life was like for researchers and whalers living in Antarctica during the 1940’s to the 1960’s.